 looks like Crankshaft is a PLUGGER.

-tigerave Premium Member about 1 month ago
+tigerave Premium Member 2 months ago

 That is littering in Oklahoma.
 Not to mention clogging sewer drains.
 Either get a mulching mower or bag your leaves!
 Bagging takes up much less time than raking or blowing leaves!